chandana-gowri/Amazon-business-insights-dashboard-InternshipTask2/README.md

 Order & Payment Breakdown: Donut and pie charts for order status and payment methods.

-🛠️ Tools Power BI Desktop
+🛠️ Tools: Power BI Desktop

-📂 Contents Amazon_Sales_Dashboard.pbix: The main Power BI project file.
+📂 Contents: Amazon_Sales_Dashboard.pbix: The main Power BI project file.

-➡️ How to Use Download the Amazon_Sales_Dashboard.pbix file.
+➡️ How to Use: Download the Amazon_Sales_Dashboard.pbix file.

 Open it with Power BI Desktop.